RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 the various versions of Python.
 Click the Get button for the latest version.

-Web site download and install
+Python.org web site download and install
-Download the current version of Python 3, ( or see direct link below for the current as of this date) https://www.python.org/downloads/windows/
+Download the current version of Python 3, (or see direct link below for the current as of this date) https://www.python.org/downloads/windows/